Improved USGI Canteen Set

 and stove.
 There is no room for the lid.
 The Molle II pouch below is the exception.
 British readers may be interested to

 know that Heavy Cover Inc also fabricates a metal lid for the Nato Crusader cup.
 Use the link below to find either type.

-canteen shop fabricates an improved stove from stainless steel with a grill top and four integral standoffs.
-The cup
+The canteen shop fabricates an improved stove from stainless steel with a grill top and four integral standoffs.
+The

-now sits above the stove rather than in it.
-Airflow is much better making it compatible with alcohol stoves.
+cup now sits above the stove rather than in it.
+Airflow is much better reducing boil times with alcohol stoves.

 5: Canteen Cover